databyjp/docs/docs/deploy/configuration/backups.md

 ### Read & Write requests while a backup is running

+Weaviate's backup process is designed to be minimally invasive and highly available.
+Even during large backups involving terabytes of data, Weaviate remains fully operational and can continue accepting write requests.
+This is achieved through a sophisticated approach leveraging Weaviate's custom LSM (Log-Structured Merge) Store.

+#### How Backup Availability Works

+1. **Immutable Disk Segments**: Weaviate uses a storage model where most disk files are immutable, which allows for safe backup without disrupting ongoing operations.

+2. **Memtable Flushing**: When a backup is initiated, all active memtables are quickly flushed to disk.
+This process takes milliseconds, and any pending write requests simply wait for a new memtable to be created.

+3. **Compaction Pause**: To prevent file changes during backup, compaction processes are temporarily paused until all files have been copied.

+### Async Nature of Backup API

+The backup API is designed for resilience and flexibility:

+- Backup creation requests return immediately after basic validation
+- Status can be checked through a polling endpoint
+- All language clients provide a "wait for completion" feature

+This design ensures that backups can be initiated and monitored without blocking application operations, making it ideal for production environments.

+#### Key Benefits of the Async Approach
+- Resilient to network or client failures
+- Supports long-running backups without connection timeouts
+- Allows easy integration into existing workflows
+- Provides granular control over backup monitoring
+## Technical Considerations

+### Read & Write requests while a backup is running

 The backup process is designed to be minimally invasive to a running setup.
 Even on very large setups, where terabytes of data need to be copied, Weaviate stays available during backup.
 It even accepts write requests while a backup process is running.
 This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.

 Weaviate uses a custom [LSM Store](/weaviate/concepts/storage.md#object-and-inverted-index-store) for its object store and inverted index.
 LSM stores are a hybrid of immutable disk segments and an in-memory structure called a memtable that accepts all writes (including updates and deletes).
 Most of the time, files on disk are immutable, there are only three situations where files are changed: